elenavolpato/U4W3D1-SQL/README.md

 ON fatture.id_cliente = clienti.numero_cliente
 WHERE fatture.importo < 1000;

-### es 6 | Considering only invoices with 20% VAT, extract the number of invoices (invoice count) for each year (To extract the year from a date, you can use EXTRACT(YEAR FROM data))
+### es 6 | Report the list of invoices (number, amount, VAT, and date) plus the name of the supplier
 SELECT
     fatture.numero_fattura,
     fatture.importo,